 Color is often the first impression a customer gets from a dish or product.
 And orange in particular, conveys freshness, creativity, and positivity.
 It bridges the boldness of red with the brightness of yellow, signaling both indulgence, warmth, and health.

+Research shows that warm colors like orange can increase appetite and influence consumer purchasing behavior, making it a powerful tool in food design.
 In supermarkets and, on restaurant menus, that vibrancy helps products stand out in a crowded visual landscape.
 A naturally vivid orange hue can communicate energy and flavor even before the first bite.
 This is why more food developers are turning to natural orange food color to make their products both visually attractive and aligned with consumer expectations.

 What’s Trending in Orange

+According to Mintel’s global food trends report, consumers increasingly seek products with natural colors that signal freshness and health, contributing to the rise of naturally orange-toned foods.
 Across the global food scene, orange is trending in both sweet and savory categories:

 - Functional beverages are showcasing ingredients like carrot, pumpkin, and turmeric, combining natural color with perceived health benefits.